Creative COVID-19 Communications

 Free-to-use graphics, videos, and more!
 Download the resources below and use them to encourage COVID-19 vaccination in your community.
 Artists appreciate credit, but it's not required to use!

-In 2021, MAPC’s Arts & Culture and Public Health teams partnered with local artists and designers to produce creative, culturally resonant communications about COVID-19 and vaccinations.
+During the COVID-19 pandemic, MAPC’s Arts & Culture and Public Health teams partnered with local artists and designers to produce creative, culturally resonant communications about COVID-19 and vaccinations.

 MAPC hired nine artists and artist groups to create materials encouraging under-served communities to get vaccinated.
+The artists produced a series of communications materials in 2021 and many updated their materials in 2022 to reflect updated COVID safety advice, including getting booster shots and wearing high-quality masks.

 These materials are available for public use.
 Municipalities, health agencies, community groups, and members of the public can freely use them to encourage vaccinations in their communities.